M.W.S. Student, Wildlife Science B.S. 2014, Texas A&M University, Psychology

 B.S.
 2010, University of California – Davis, Wildlife and Fisheries Conservation Biology

 M.S.
 2015, Clemson University, Wildlife and Fisheries Biology

 Email: firstname.lastname@example.org, Website: nroach.weebly.com

 I aim to address urgent conservation issues as they relate to biodiversity and conservation planning.
 I obtained my MS from Clemson University in May 2015, where I studied the effects of sea level rise on marsh bird vulnerability.
 My primary research interests focus on the impacts of anthropogenic disturbances (climate change, land-use change) on wildlife communities, landscape ecology, and human-wildlife interactions.
+My dissertation research is an evaluation of the interacting effects of land-use and climate change on threatened amphibians in the Sierra Nevada de Santa Marta in Colombia.
 I also have a strong interest in science policy and communications and videography.
 I am always looking to collaborate via research, communications, or film.
 Feel free to contact me or follow me on twitter @niksroach!

 B.A.
 2014, Wheaton College (Mass.), Environmental Science

 I am a student in the Applied Biodiversity Sciences (ABS) Doctoral program.
 My research is focused on the use of habitat thresholds and species-specific functional traits to determine the resilience of mid-large mammals to land cover change in fragmented landscapes.
 My study site is in the tropical montane forest region of Monteverde, Costa Rica.
 I am broadly interested in conservation biology, community-based conservation planning, human-wildlife dimensions, social-ecological systems and landscape ecology.
 I am also currently a mentor for the Applied Biodiversity Sciences (ABS) Conservation Scholars undergraduate research and internship program.